agnosticobservability/dt-relay/README.md

   repository and is mounted read/write into the container by `docker compose`.
 - The container entrypoint adjusts permissions on the mounted directory when the stack starts so that logs are still captured when the host path is owned by root.
+- If the file cannot be created, logging falls back to stdout/stderr automatically.
 - Review the file with `tail -f logs/dt-relay.log` while testing ingest flows.
 - Logs intentionally omit sensitive values like Dynatrace tokens and form payloads.